nusCS2113-AY1920S1/PersonalAssistant-Duke/README.md

 ![](docs/images/Ui.png)

 * This is a desktop application.
+It is targetted at NUS students who would like a helping hand in managing a busy school life.
-It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
+* It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
 * It is a Java sample application intended for students learning Software Engineering while using Java as the main programming language.
 * It is *written in OOP fashion*.
 It provides a *reasonably well-written* code example that is *significantly bigger* (around 6 KLoC)than what students usually write in beginner-level SE modules.